uzay00/KaVe-Egitim/KarmasikSistemler/Boun cmpe557 Semınar/README.md

-# Invited Talk in CMPE 557 COMPLEX SYSTEMS, Bogazici University
+# Invited Talk
+I thank Prof. Haluk Bingol for inviting me to his course CMPE 557 COMPLEX SYSTEMS, in Bogazici University.
 We will mainly talk about `Why and how cooperation exists?`, `Is it good to have a huge memory?`.

-First, we need some tools such as `Agent-based modeling`, `Data Science`.
+But first, we need some tools such as `Agent-based modeling` and `Data Science` to tackle this questions.

 ## Outline
  - [Simple Economic Model](https://nbviewer.jupyter.org/github/uzay00/KaVe-Egitim/blob/master/KarmasikSistemler/Boun%20cmpe557%20Semınar/Lecture%200%20-%20Simple%20Economic%20Model.ipynb)